1xcoder-1/file_size_converter_react/README.md

 - Error handling for invalid inputs
 - Supports a wide range of file sizes from bytes to yottabytes

-## Live Demo

-You can try out the live version of the File Size Converter here: [https://curious-kashata-5b2219.netlify.app](https://curious-kashata-5b2219.netlify.app)

 ## Technologies Used